-Legislative Context
+2 Legislative Context

-Local authorities have powers to enter into agreements to regulate planning matters under statutes which include the Local Government (Scotland) Act 1973, the Countryside (Scotland) Act 1967, the Sewerage (Scotland) Act 1986 and the Roads (Scotland) Act 1984.

-If it is necessary to secure that future owners and occupiers of the land are bound by a planning obligation (for example where phased contributions to infrastructure are required) it is necessary to do this by agreement or unilateral undertaking under Section 75 of the Town and Country Planning (Scotland) Act 1997.
+- 2.1 Local authorities have powers to enter into agreements to regulate planning matters under statutes which include the Local Government (Scotland) Act 1973, the Countryside (Scotland) Act 1967, the Sewerage (Scotland) Act 1986 and the Roads (Scotland) Act 1984. - 2.2 If it is necessary to secure that future owners and occupiers of the land are bound by a planning obligation (for example where phased contributions to infrastructure are required) it is necessary to do this by agreement or unilateral undertaking under Section 75 of the Town and Country Planning (Scotland) Act 1997.
 Where a unilateral undertaking is required a copy should be submitted to the Council prior to the submission of an application in order to allow an opportunity to discuss the proposed obligation prior to consideration of it as part of the application.
 All planning obligations involve developers entering into legally binding contracts with the local authority.
-Planning permission will not be issued by the Council until the relevant agreement has been concluded.

-Obligations will be used to create an agreement which both the developer and Council are satisfied with.
+Planning permission will not be issued by the Council until the relevant agreement has been concluded. - 2.3 Obligations will be used to create an agreement which both the developer and Council are satisfied with.
 Planning obligations will need to meet the following criteria set out in the Planning Circular 3/2012: Planning Obligations and Good Neighbour Agreements.
-It should:

-- Be necessary to make a proposed development acceptable in planning terms; - Serve a planning purpose and, where it is possible to identify infrastructure provision requirements in advance, should be relevant to development plans; - Relate to the proposed development either as a direct consequence of the development or arising from the cumulative impact of the development in the area; - Fairly and reasonably relate in scale and kind to the proposed development, and be; - Reasonable in all other respects.
+It should: - Be necessary to make a proposed development acceptable in planning terms; - Serve a planning purpose and, where it is possible to identify infrastructure provision requirements in advance, should be relevant to development plans; - Relate to the proposed development either as a direct consequence of the development or

-This supplementary guidance is framed within the context of the following national and local planning policies:

-- Scottish Planning Policy (2014); - Circular 3 / 2012: Planning Obligations and Good Neighbour Agreements; - Dumfries and Galloway Council Local Development Plan.
+- arising from the cumulative impact of the development in the area; - Fairly and reasonably relate in scale and kind to the proposed development, and be; - Reasonable in all other respects. - 2.4 This supplementary guidance is framed within the context of the following national and local planning policies: - Scottish Planning Policy (2014); - Circular 3 / 2012: Planning Obligations and Good Neighbour Agreements; - Dumfries and Galloway Council Local Development Plan.

-Guiding Principles
+3 Guiding Principles

-New development can place existing pressures on public services, facilities and infrastructure.
+- 3.1 New development can place existing pressures on public services, facilities and infrastructure.
 The Council's developer contributions policy is intended to address matters resulting from new proposals and not address existing deficiencies.
-New development proposal that would exacerbate an existing problem would likely be refused.

-The Council will seek to enter into a planning obligation whenever a development, which is otherwise acceptable in planning terms, requires mitigation which cannot be secured through planning conditions.

-As a matter of principle, the Council will seek to secure the necessary mitigation on site through planning conditions.
-Where this is not possible, a planning obligation may be required.

-Developers are encouraged to seek preapplication discussions with the Council at the earliest opportunity to highlight any issues a proposal may have.

-Any obligation, to which the owner of the land is a party which may be recorded in the Register of Sasines or registered in the Land Register of Scotland and, once recorded, becomes binding on both the owner and all future owners of the land affected by the obligation.
+New development proposal that would exacerbate an existing problem would likely be refused. - 3.2 The Council will seek to enter into a planning obligation whenever a development, which is otherwise acceptable in planning terms, requires mitigation which cannot be secured through planning conditions. - 3.3 As a matter of principle, the Council will seek to secure the necessary mitigation on site through planning conditions.
+Where this is not possible, a planning obligation may be required. - 3.4 Any obligation, to which the owner of the land is a party which may be recorded in the Register of Sasines or registered in the Land Register of Scotland and, once recorded, becomes binding on both the owner and all future owners of the land affected by the obligation.
 Any breach of the obligation is enforceable by the Planning Authority.

-Community Benefit from Wind Energy Developments
+4 Community Benefit from Wind Energy Developments

-Where a wind energy development proposal is acceptable in land use terms, and consent is being granted, Dumfries and Galloway Council will engage in negotiations to secure community benefit in line with its revised approach.

-The provision of appropriate levels of community benefit, in line with national guidelines, will be negotiated separately from the planning process.

-For further information about the operation of the national guidelines please contact the Council's Developer Contributions Officer in the Community Development and Empowerment Team.
-01387 260342.
+- 4.1 Where a wind energy development proposal is acceptable in land use terms, and consent is being granted, Dumfries and Galloway Council will engage in negotiations to secure community benefit in line with its revised approach. - 4.2 The provision of appropriate levels of community benefit, in line with national guidelines, will be negotiated separately from the planning process. - 4.3 For further information about the operation of the national guidelines please contact the Council's Developer Contributions Officer on 030 33 33 3000.